-The North American Retail Hardware Association (NRHA) and Independent We Stand recently announced the findings of their “Home Sweet Home Study,” which examined the economic impact of supporting independent home improvement retailers as opposed to national home center chains.
+The North American Hardware and Paint Association (NHPA) and Independent We Stand recently announced the findings of their “Home Sweet Home Study,” which examined the economic impact of supporting independent home improvement retailers as opposed to national home center chains.
 The study, conducted by economic analysis and strategic planning firm, Civic Economics, was released on May 6, 2015 at the National Hardware Show® in Las Vegas.

 Key highlights include: